huggingface/hub-docs/docs/hub/spaces-url-query-hash.md

 In contrast, updating the query string and the hash of the parent page URL from the embedded app is slightly more complex.
-If you want to do this in a Static or Docker Space, you need to write JS code like this that sends a message to the parent page that has a `queryString` and/or `hash` key.
+If you want to do this in a Static or Docker Space, you need to add the following JS code that sends a message to the parent page that has a `queryString` and/or `hash` key.

 ```js
 const queryString = "...";